-- Simple sugars can combine to form more complex sugars, like sucrose (“table sugar”) which is a “disaccharide” (molecules contain two monosaccharide residues) comprised of 50% glucose and 50% fructose.
+- Simple sugars can combine to form more complex sugars, like sucrose (“table sugar”) which is a “disaccharide” (molecules that contain two monosaccharide residues) comprised of 50% glucose and 50% fructose.

 - “Refined” white sugar (pure sucrose) is bathed with a syrup solution and hot water, processed (usually chemically) to remove impurities, decolorized, concentrated, evaporated, re-boiled until crystals form, centrifuged again to separate, then dried.
 By now, any remnants of “natural goodness” and “nutritional value” have entirely vanished.
-In fact, white sugar resembles an “industrial product” more than a “food.”
+In fact, white sugar resembles an “industrial product” more than “food.”